 The Saloman Quest 4D 2 GTX boots are possibly the best backpacking boots available.

 Leather and fabric combine to make the overall upper of this boot both breathable, flexible, and durable.
 Vasque also works directly with Vibram to integrate an exclusive sole tread compound called “XSTrek” for this boot.

 Rubber toe cap, reflective piping on the boot, and a dual density foot bed make for a bulky, yet functional full size pair of trekking boots.

 These waterproof hiking boots are affordable and yet still features most every major specification of any great hiking boot.

 In the past I’ve seen Vasque boots not tend to hold up as well as some major brands but I also know tons of hikers who swear by the brand.

-This boot does feature Gore-Tex liners for waterproof and breathable function on the trail so it’s pretty hard to argue against the value.
+This boot features Gore-Tex liners for waterproof and breathable function on the trail so it’s pretty hard to argue against the value.

-The Vasque Breeze are some best lightweight hiking boots you can buy, highly recommended.
+The Vasque Breeze are some most comfortable hiking boots you can buy, highly recommended.

 My first pair of hiking boots (and last) were a pair of Asolo Fugitives.
 While those boots didn’t make the list, the Asolo TPS 520 GV has a spot for one of the most well-loved boots on the trail.

 Many hikers swear by full length, full leather, rugged hiking boots for backpacking.
 While I don’t subscribe to this, it’s no contest that these boots have a lot going for them.